uqlibrary/technology-training/Python/revamp/fundamentals.md

 random.randint(10, 20)
 ```

-To complete this part, create a `for` loop which cycles through each person (stored in `name`) and puts a random number for their Height and Weight.
+To complete this part, create a `for` loop which cycles through each person (stored in `name`) and puts a random number for their height and weight into the dataframe.
 After the loop, you can use `df["BMI"] = df["Weight"] / (df["Height") ** 2)` to compute their BMI.
 All up,

 - Write a `for` loop which goes through each person's name
-- For each person, put a random number for their height and weight
+- For each person, put a random number for their height and weight into the dataframe
 - After the loop, compute their BMI with `df["BMI"] = df["Weight"] / (df["Height") ** 2)`

 Once you've made the data, running `df` should yield the following.